Types of inline skates: One-piece carbon boot

 By then, Van Horne had gone back to perfecting custom speed skate boots.
 In 2012, he created tooling and a process to 3D-scan a skater's foot, and to 3D-print a custom last based on which a speed skate boot is shaped.
 By 2015, VH Footwear had adopted the same tooling and process for hockey skates, filed a patent application, and marketed them under the brand VH Hockey.
-True Temper Sports bought VH Hockey in 2016, and started to mass produce retail hokey skates with heat-moldable monocoque shells, as well as scaling up 3D scanning of feet at retail stores for custom True hockey skates, leading to inline hockey skates such as the TF9 Roller Skate, and the TF Pro Custom Roller Skate in 2020.
+True Temper Sports bought VH Hockey in 2016, and started to mass-produce retail hockey skates with heat-moldable monococque shells, as well as scaling up 3D scanning of feet at retail stores for custom True hockey skates, leading to inline hockey skates such as the TF9 Roller Skate, and the TF Pro Custom Roller Skate in 2020.